mcgill-csus/mcgill-csus-docs/course-info/Courses.md

 + __Prereqs:__ COMP 360/362 and MATH 323
 + [Sample syllabus](http://crypto.cs.mcgill.ca/%7Ecrepeau/COMP547/Outline14.html)

+###COMP 550: Natural Language Processing
++ __3 credits__
++ __Fall__
++ An introduction to the computational modelling of natural language, including algorithms, formalisms, and applications.
+Computational morphology, language modelling, syntactic parsing, lexical and compositional semantics, and discourse analysis.
+Selected applications such as automatic summarization, machine translation, and speech processing.
+Machine learning techniques for natural language processing.
++ __Prereqs:__ MATH 323 or ECSE 305, COMP 251 or COMP 252
++ __Restrictions:__ Not open to students who have taken COMP 599 in 201509 or 201609.
++ No syllabus available at this time

+###COMP 551: Applied Machine Learning
++ __4 credits__
++ __Fall & Winter__
++ Selected topics in machine learning and data mining, including clustering, neural networks, support vector machines, decision trees.
+Methods include feature selection and dimensionality reduction, error estimation and empirical validation, algorithm design and parallelization, and handling of large data sets.
+Emphasis on good methods and practices for deployment of real systems.
++ __Prereqs:__ MATH 323 or ECSE 205 or ECSE 305 or equivalent
++ __Restrictions:__ Not open to students who have taken or are taking COMP 451.
+Not open to students who have taken or are taking ECSE 551.
++ No syllabus available at this time

 ###COMP 552: Combinatorial Optimization
 + __4 credits__
 + __Not offered every year__